This is the biggest empowerment website on earth: 1,000,000 web pages - Great Secrets Shortcuts -- free for life |

 While courtesy is a desirable human trait, it works poorly if routinely performed at your loss.

-Find and figure and absorb and practice: Balance is a core of The Great Shortcuts Pathway.
+Find and figure and absorb and practice: Balance is a core of The Great Secrets Shortcuts.

 What you know plays second fiddle to what you do with what you know.
 Raise your expectations.